sine2pi/ASR-model/README.md

 - Pitch-adaptive rotary embeddings are providing meaningful signal that the gates are actively utilizing
 - The decoder is learning to selectively attend to pitch-relevant patterns
 - The gates are functioning as a kind of "pitch-aware filter" that determines which information should flow through the network
+- Mapping f0 to standard 10k theta/base results worse than using f0 directly.

 ![sp](https://github.com/user-attachments/assets/a29f8c97-71c7-4bfc-9c11-76005614822c)